remondis-it/remap/CONTRIBUTE.md

 The formatter configurations of both supported IDEs were created to produce similar outputs.
 Although there are slightly different formattings, the outputs should be compliant to the Checkstyle rule set.

+## Contributing Features

+When contributing features, any suggestions to extend the README of this project are welcome :-)

+### Testing features

+When writing test for this project, please make sure to create a new package for your test.
+This avoids unnecessary dependencies to other test classes.

+## Contributing bug fixes

+When contributing bug fixes, please first write a test that provokes the bug.
+Please use the package `com.remondis.remap.regression` for that.

 ## Contribution resources

 You can find the IDE formatter and the Checkstyle rule set in `shared/config`.